liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 kernel edit.
 The forward-only overhead benchmark shows timestep-custom forward is slower, but chunk-custom forward is comparable to production and averaged `1.09x` faster across the repeat.
 The next task is a guarded production integration design, not more low-level formula debugging.
+The guarded opt-in production path now exists as `use_custom_chunk_backward=True`, limited to `checkpoint_segments == 1` and `save_forward_wavefield=False`.
+The fullshape observed-pressure production gate passes with exact receiver outputs/loss, raw `vp.grad` max abs diff `2.89e-7`, and total speedup `1.22x`.
+The next task is a short real FWI validation of the opt-in path before considering broader API exposure.
 ```